supikoiraa/Helgeo/README.md

  $ node app.js

  ```
-at root of my folder.
+at root where app.js file is